Media & Social Change

 While we believe in the power of media to make a difference, we know that simply creating or sharing information doesn’t necessarily lead to social change.
 With thousands of stories competing for our attention each day across the media landscape, it’s vital that change makers think strategically about how to construct messages in a way that will reach and impact as many people as possible.

 To support these efforts, we conduct research and evaluation on media and social change with partners ranging from small independent films to large studios.
 We’ve studied several types of media, including virtual reality, film and television, online learning, journalism, and transmedia and have published over a dozen reports and articles on the role of media and social change.
 Our work has been funded by the Gates Knight, Hilton, Kellogg, and Robert Wood Johnson, and National Science Foundations.
-We are currently evaluating programs for All In: The Fight for Democracy and the Generation Food project and conducting research on inclusion and diversity in film for Amazon Studios.
+We have recently completed evaluation programs for All In: The Fight for Democracy and the Generation Food project and are currently conducting research on inclusion and diversity in film for Amazon Studios.
 Check out some sample projects below and get in touch if you’d like to chat about what you’re working on and how we can help you!

 Engaging Youth With Film to Make a Difference